 Outdoor therapy is suitable for everyone.
 It can have great benefits for wheelchair users, those with limited or no mobility, and for those with other needs such as sensory processing disorders.

 What can outdoor therapy help with?

-A counsellor taking therapy outside needs to have conducted a thorough risk assessment.
-They need to make sure that you will find the route accessible and have suitable clothing and footwear.
 They also need to have a cancellation policy, particularly in the event of bad weather, as well as alternatives if you can’t meet in person.

 If you have any comments or would like to share your story, please email us at firstname.lastname@example.org